symfony/symfony-docs/service_container/alias_private.rst

         $container->register(Foo::class)
             ->setPublic(false);

+.. _services-why-private:

 Private services are special because they allow the container to optimize whether and how they are instantiated.
 This increases the container's performance.
+It also gives you better errors: if you try to reference a non-existent service, you will get a clear error when you refresh *any* page, even if the problematic code would not have run on that page.

 Now that the service is private, you *should not* fetch the service directly from the container::